QIk-Company/cordova-plugin-pictureinpicture/README.md

 # PictureInPicture Mode (PIP) plugin for cordova android
 Cordova plugin to enable PictureinPicture support for android > 8.0

-Based on the plugin [cordova-plugin-pip-mode](https://github.com/efoxbr/cordova-plugin-pip-mode) present in the npm repository.
+Based on the plugin [cordova-plugin-pip-mode](https://github.com/efoxbr/cordova-plugin-pip-mode) present in the github repository.

 ## Install
 ```